barriosjorge/gmt_docs/src/SWC_architecture/operations/user_interface.rst

 The Operations User Interface (OPUI) provides an integrated way to support GMT operations.
-While the engineering user interfaces provide comprehensive access to the functionality of any subsystem, as described in Section 10.3.4.6, the OPUI supports the operational workflows of the Observatory.
+While the engineering user interfaces provide comprehensive access to the functionality of any subsystem, as described in :ref:`services-engineering_UI`, the OPUI supports the operational workflows of the Observatory.

 Designed to be flexible, the OPUI can adapt to different operation scenarios, which may be refined or may evolve as operations are optimized over time.
 Its